 - Where are you now?

 - How Will You Get There?

 - Who Will Lead & Support This Work?

 - How Much Will It Cost?

-- How Will You Measure Success? - speak to your local Club and Coach Support Officer (CCSO) for more guidance or visit our CLUB Resources page for ideas.
+- How Will You Measure Success? - speak to your local Club Support Manager responsible for your area for more guidance or visit our Club Resources page for ideas.

 How many coaches have you got who are trained in coaching children?
 Many courses exist which will help your existing or potential coaches (see our Coaching section for more information)